anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

-# Module 5: BigLake external tables on Hudi snapshots
+# Module 5: Create BigLake external tables on Hudi snapshots

 This module covers creating BigLake tables on top of Apache Hudi parquet snapshots created in the prior module.